aws-samples/aws-trip-aggregation-sample/README.md

 ### Preparing the environment

-- Install the AWS CDK in your machine: `npm install -g aws-cdk`.
+- Install the AWS CDK in your machine: `npm install -g aws-cdk@2`.
 - Install the typescript node runner: `npm install -g ts-node`.
 - Clone this repository and navigate to its root folder.
 - Install dependencies for the project: `npm install`.
 This will automatically trigger the installation procedure of all packages in the repository.